-to combine data.
-For example, I can combining "My name is "
+String concatenation involves using the plus sign ( + ) to combine data.
+For example, we can combine "My name is "

 with "Anthony Mortimer"

-using the plus sign.
+using the plus sign:

 "My name is " + "Anthony Mortimer"

-A newer way to format strings is to use a feature called string interpolation.
-With string interpolation, you prefix a string with the dollar sign $
+A newer way to format strings is through a feature called string interpolation.
+With string interpolation, you prefix a string with the dollar sign ( $ ).
+Then you use curly braces {} to insert code expressions directly within the string:

 $"My age in months is {30 * 12}."